Volpe-s-Closet/front-end/WORDPRESS_SETUP.md

 # WordPress & WooCommerce Setup Instructions

-This document provides step-by-step instructions for configuring your WordPress site with WooCommerce to work with this Nuxt.js frontend.
+This document provides step-by-step instructions for configuring your WordPress site with WooCommerce and blog functionality to work with this Nuxt.js frontend.

 ## Prerequisites

 - WordPress site with admin access
 - WooCommerce plugin installed and activated
 - SSL certificate (HTTPS) recommended for production
+- Published blog posts (for blog functionality)

 ## 1. WooCommerce REST API Setup